algomo/knowledge-base/docs/docs/data-sources/Tags.md

 sidebar_position: 5
 ---

-# TODO
+# Tagged Intents (Beta)
-1. example with multiple intents
-2. add indication that this is feature flagged
-3. write proper summary
-4. limitations section?

 Tags are an enhancement designed to provide context-aware responses by associating specific intents with particular tag values, within a variable called a tag name.
 This feature ensures that responses are tailored to the unique characteristics of the user's query, allowing for a more personalized and accurate interaction.
+This beta feature is being rolled out to a small number of users.
+If you believe tagged intents might be useful for your use case, and you would like to gain access, drop us a message via the chat widget on our app, or on the bottom right of the screen.

 ## Terminology
 **Tag Name**: Represents the overarching variable, category or characteristic that influences the chatbot's response.For example, tag names could be "Website Platform", "Mobile OS", "Origin Country", etc.